ma-yo-wa/emoji-search/README.md

 ### `npm i`

-Installs dependencies\
+Installs dependencies

 ### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode

-The page will reload if you make edits.\
+The page will reload if you make edits

 ### `npm run test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode